Are you looking to master the art of backpacking in Thailand? Then you’ve come to the right place (digital high-five).

 Chiang Doa is a quiet getaway from the more popular cities in the North.
 This small mountain city sees little-to-no tourism.
 Scattered around the area are a few local homestays, jungle temples, and hot springs to enjoy.

 Chiang Doa’s all about nature!
 And this dusty city’s ideal for backpackers seeking an adventure off the beaten path in Thailand.

 A big part of Backpacking Thailand is stuffing your face with the food.
 Thai food is some of the best on the planet.
 With the massive array of coconut curries, satays, and spices I think we can all agree that the food in Thailand is some of the best in the world.
 Seriously, try to think of a country with tastier food!

 Cooking classes treat you to outstanding food, fast friends, and a fun souvenir you can use for the rest of your life.

-Even if you have zero interest in cooking, a class is still a fun and you get to try new foods!
+Even if you have a zero interest in cooking, a class is still fun and you get to try new foods!

 At max, you’ll see a handful of other travelers.
 But there’s a good chance you’ll have the entire beach to yourself!